franciscosolla/franciscosolla/README.md

 # Hi, I'm Francisco Solla 👋

-I'm a Senior Software Engineer with 8+ years of experience building fast, scalable, and user-centered applications across SaaS, B2B marketplaces, and consumer platforms.
-I specialize in TypeScript, React, React Native, and Next.js.
-With a strong focus on performance, accessibility, and long-term maintainability.
+I'm a Senior Software Engineer with 8+ years of experience building scalable, well-architected web and mobile applications across SaaS, marketplaces and consumer platforms.
+I specialize in TypeScript, React, Next.js, React Native, Expo, system design and moder frontend tolls.
+With a strong focus on performance and long-term maintainability.

-### 🛠️ What I’ve Worked On
+Recently expanding into backend engineering with Node.js, Express, Prisma, and PostgreSQL.
+And Web3 development with wagmi, viem, @solana/web3.js and bitcoinjs-lib.

-From launching new delivery verticals at iFood, to scaling subscription programs at Faire, building billing flows at Gorgias, and improving SEO + Core Web Vitals at Xometry, I’ve consistently delivered frontend architecture that supports product goals and team scalability.
-I believe great software is built on thoughtful design systems, documented decisions, and honest communication.
+I lead end-to-end features, contribute to large-scale design systems, and optimize performance with a focus on UX and maintainability.

 ---